 The fact is, disregarding regular fluid changes in an effort to get more use out of the pump oil is not worth the potential risks.
 Increases in cycle times, pump repair bills, and loss of production because of a damaged pump are far more expensive than an oil change.

-We invite our customers to call us (1-800-626-0226) if they have any questions about diffusion pump oils in general or for information about choosing the correct diffusion pump fluid.
+We invite our customers to call us, 1-800-626-0226, if they have any questions about diffusion pump oils in general or for information about choosing the correct diffusion pump fluid.
+To purchase pump oil, please visit our online store.